laboon/CS1530_Summer2018/exercises/1/exercise1.md

 	}
 ```

 This will create nine buttons along with their _listeners_ - that is, objects that "listen" for an event to take place, and then execute code when it happens.
-We will fill in the listeners soon.
+We will fill in the listeners now so that they actually do something when the button is pressed.

+Note that this style of programming - where code is executed when certain events occur, such as a button being pressed or a timer going off - is known as _event-driven programming_.

 Before you can compile, add a ButtonListener.
 This can be an internal (non-public) class.
 In our case, we will start with a button which just changes to X when it is pressed.